bhavyajoshi-mahindra/qwen2.5-vl-fine-tune/6_evaluation_metric/README.md

 > 📄 **Detailed Report**: Please refer to [`ChatGPT_Generated_Evaluation_Report.md`](ChatGPT_Generated_Evaluation_Report.md) for an in-depth comparison of all results, metrics, and insights.

+> The **'reference'** folder consist of the Ground Truth of the test data which will be used to evaluate the OCR outputs.

 ---

 ## 1 · Key Scripts